My 13 Favorite Audiobooks So Far

 Narrated by Meredith Mitchell, Rebecca Mitchell, Michael Healy, Stephen R. Thorne, and Charlie Thurston

-Ellen Datlow has put out eleven volumes of her Best Horror of the Year series so far, with the most recent, The Best of The Best Horror of the Year, released this past Tuesday.
+Ellen Datlow has put out ten volumes of her Best Horror of the Year series so far, with a recent addition that serves as an anniversary volume, The Best of The Best Horror of the Year, released this past Tuesday.
 I haven’t read every single one yet—I’m working on it—but my favorite so far has been Volume 4, which happens to be one of the only ones I listened to instead of read.
 Who knows why that one had the most stories in it that worked for me?
 Maybe 2011 was a spectacular year for horror shorts.
 Maybe it was luck of the draw.
 But I still remember six of these stories very vividly so many years later, and that really says something.
 (It says that you should go get this book.)

 Whether you subscribe to Audible, use another service, buy the books stand-alone, or check them out from your library, I hope you’ll enjoy them as much as I have.